-Help raise the profile of the Academic Representation system overall, and course and department reps within the department.
+Help raise the profile of the Academic Representation system overall, and course and senior course reps within the department.

-Proactively communicate with their course and department reps about relevant information from the department, such as any issues, developments, meeting dates etc.
+Proactively communicate with their course and senior course reps about relevant information from the department, such as any issues, developments, meeting dates etc.